BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

    ### 1.2  Functionalities in scope
       - Create an account successfully
-      - Check the menu if are corect products in the category
+      - Check the menu if are corect products categories
       - Ability to chose one or more products and insert in cart
       - Make a order successfully